 Now is a good time to tighten up a few things.
-Tighten the two upper mounts and the lower left mount.
-Loosely tighten the lower right mount as we will later be attaching the heat shield to this point.
+Tighten the upper and lower mounts.

 Check the clearances on the coils and HT wires and tighten down the coils.

 Now revisit the brake reservoir pot.
 You will see that it is positioned closely to the subframe and the cap of the pot is slightly inside a cutout on the subframe.
 This is for clearance.
 Square the pot up in this cutout and tighten the M6 bolt.